syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 You can render the bar chart with track.
 Track is a rectangular bar rendered from the start to the end of the axis.
 Bar series will be rendered above the track.
 The [`isTrackVisible`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BarSeries/isTrackVisible.html) property is used to enable the track.
 The following properties are used to customize the appearance:

-* [`trackColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BarSeries/trackColor.html) - Changes the color of the track.
+* [`trackColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BarSeries/trackColor.html) - changes the color of the track.
-* [`trackBorderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BarSeries/trackBorderWidth.html) - Changes the stroke width of the track.
+* [`trackBorderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BarSeries/trackBorderWidth.html) - changes the stroke width of the track.
-* [`trackBorderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BarSeries/trackBorderColor.html) - Changes the stroke color of the track.
+* [`trackBorderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BarSeries/trackBorderColor.html) - changes the stroke color of the track.
 * [`trackPadding`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BarSeries/trackPadding.html) - Adds padding to the track.

 {% highlight dart %}